What is the Canary Islands Mega Event?

 THREE-DAY PROGRAMME

 The MegaEvent kicks off on the theme of marine waste with a panel of blue economy and waste recycling experts.
 PHAROS invites you to the live recording of the 3rd Litter Entrepreneurs webinar series at Clúster Marítimo De Canarias.
-Speaking on the topic From Waste to Worth (in Spanish) we will keep following the valuation process of ocean waste.
+Speaking on the topic From Waste to Value (in Spanish) we will keep following the valuation process of ocean waste.
 Then come to the port with us to learn more about Fisher Guardians.
 This program will launch recycling bins for fishers’ plastic waste at San Cristóbal port, supporting more sustainable fishing practices.

 Saturday is your chance to become a citizen marine scientist at the BioBlitz!
 Qualified divers can help collect biodiversity data at one of 3 dive sites in Gran Canaria, or at Museo Atlántico, Lanzarote.
 Plus, get tips on using the MINKA app to share your finds and join in as citizen scientists!